2011 Qantas industrial disputes: Impact and response

 Following the abrupt announcement of the suspension of operations, all Qantas aircraft already on the ground, regardless of whether they were in maintenance or serviceable, were grounded, and all passengers who had boarded aircraft were instructed to disembark and collect their baggage.
 Multiple reports suggested that some aircraft turned around during taxiing for take-off.
 Flights that were in the air at the time of the announcement continued to their next destinations and were then grounded.
 The lock-out was expected to affect 68,000 to 80,000 passengers in the first day, to result in the cancellation of 600 flights and to cost the airline in excess of $20 million each day.
 Bookings of 17 heads of state attending the Commonwealth Heads of Government Meeting in Perth were also affected.

 The grounding was expected to cause disastrous consequences to the Australian economy.
 Australian Senator Nick Xenophon criticised the action as "militant management".
 TWU secretary Tony Sheldon labelled the move by Qantas as "a pre-conceived, pre-planned attempt to hoodwink the shareholders, hoodwink the Australian community.
 Now it's trying to hoodwink the company's workforce".
 Tony Abbott, then Leader of the Opposition, blamed the disputes on the government decision not to intervene, and said that the grounding was avoidable.

 Then Prime Minister, Julia Gillard, requested an urgent meeting at a Fair Work Australia tribunal: "As a result of the dramatic escalation of that dispute the government has taken a rare decision to make an application to Fair Work Australia to have the industrial action terminated and have Fair Work Australia deal with this dispute".
 A hearing was held in Melbourne at 10 pm on 29 October.
 Richard Woodward, vice-president of the AIPA, said, "Alan Joyce is holding a knife to the nation's throat".

-Despite the barrage of criticism, a newspaper has published claims that the grounding was backed by the flight attendants' union.
+Despite the barrage of criticism, one newspaper published claims that the grounding was backed by the flight attendants' union.

 Qantas' rival airlines responded positively to the fleet grounding.
 Virgin Australia offered stranded passengers a discount on flight fares.
 Virgin also announced that it would provide an additional 43,000 seats in the coming weeks to accommodate Qantas passengers.
 Air New Zealand were sluggish, but after several requests agreed to cover Virgin and Qantas' trans-Tasman flights, to free up New Zealand based aircraft and crews for Virgin to use in the Australian domestic market.
 AirAsia X offered discounted fares for passengers holding a valid Qantas ticket to any AirAsia X destination.

 According to Qantas, the industrial action by the three labour unions cost the airline A$194 million (US$195 million).